seantallen-org/credo/README.md

 ## Build

-To build Credo, you'll need a working [Pony](https://www.ponylang.io/)installation.
+To build Credo, you'll need a working [Pony](https://www.ponylang.io/) installation.
 Once you have that, you can run:

 ```console
 corral fetch